-In JTC 1, for votes by correspondence, or during a committee meeting, a simple majority of the P-members voting is required for approval unless otherwise specified in the ISO/IEC Directives Part 1.
-In JTC 1, the committee leadership shall ensure that votes submitted in writing, in advance of a committee meeting, are considered at the meeting.
+For votes by correspondence or during a committee meeting, a simple majority of the P-members voting is required for approval unless otherwise specified in the ISO/IEC Directives.

+The committee leadership shall ensure that votes submitted in writing, in advance of a committee meeting, are considered at the meeting.
+For strategic matters (e.g. changing the scope of a standard or the scope of a committee, change of allocation of a project), a discussion amongst committee members should first take place before a formal committee decision is taken.

-In JTC 1, when a document is out for ballot (NP, CD or any later stage), formal discussion during meetings, or distribution of National Body positions via formal committee distribution channels are prohibited.
+When a document is out for ballot (NP, CD or any later stage) formal discussion during meetings or distribution of National Body positions via formal committee distribution channels are prohibited.

-In JTC 1, all votes, abstentions are not counted.
+In all votes, abstentions are not counted.